Section 2522. Tower Lighting

 a.
 Minimum 60% penetration, except for the following areas where complete penetration welds are required:

-1) Within 6 inches (150 mm) of circumferential welds which are complete penetration butt welds.
+1) Within 6 inches of circumferential welds which are complete penetration butt welds.

-2) For a distance of the nominal splice length plus 6 inches (150 mm) on both sections of telescopic (slip type) field splices of high level lighting (pole type) supports.
+2) For a distance of the nominal splice length plus 6 inches on both sections of telescopic (slip type) field splices of high level lighting (pole type) supports.

 · Visually inspect all welds,

-· Radiographically inspect 100% of the full penetration sections of the longitudinal seam weld at the base plate connection location, and
+· Radiographically inspect the full length of all full-penetration sections of longitudinal seam welds on all tower poles, and

 8. Poles with Welded Transverse Splices.